YDD9/YDD9-YDD9.github.io/_posts/2017-12-21-Docker-Kubernetes.md

 [preflight] If you know what you are doing, you can make a check non-fatal with `--ignore-p
 ```

-try solution one or two:
+try solutions:
 ```
-# solution one
+# solution one, needs to do again after reboot
 iptables -F
 swapoff -a
 free -m